-16.6.1.3.1 The required number of packages or unpackaged articles, in the condition and form in which they are offered for transport, are arranged as close as possible to one another on the metal grid.
+16.6.1.3.1 The required number of packages or unpackaged articles are arranged as close as possible to one another on the metal grid.
 If directional effects are anticipated, packages or unpackaged articles should be oriented in such a way to maximize probability for projections to hit witness screens and for discrete flame jets to be pointed horizontally.
 If necessary, the packages or unpackaged articles may be encircled with a steel strip to support them during the test.
 Fuel is placed beneath the grid so that the fire will engulf the packages or unpackaged articles.
 Suitable methods of heating include a wood, liquid or gas fuel fire or a combination thereof, which achieves a temperature of 800 °C. Fluctuations of temperature below 800 °C are normal and should not render the test invalid.